eliasedwin7/Python-Refresher/9_unit_testing_pytest.md

 Used to set up pre-conditions or shared test data.
 Inroder to access the *teardown* you can use the `yeild` keyword in the *fixture*.
+`request` fixture help in providing information of the requesting test function

 ```python
 import pytest